 03 of 07

-Like most changes in behavior, a lack of grooming may be a sign of many diseases, in addition to simply not feeling well.
+Like most changes in behavior, a lack of grooming may be a sign of many illnesses, in addition to simply not feeling well.
 It's common for senile cats to no longer care about keeping their coat in good condition.
 If your cat is overweight, that may contribute to the problem as well because it may be too difficult to reach everywhere.

 04 of 07

 Cats are naturally nocturnal, as many of us find out with the occasional 2 a.m. wake up meows.
-Yet, you might notice that your cat begins to appear more anxious at night in her later years.
+Yet, you might notice that your cat begins to appear more anxious at night in its later years.

 05 of 07

 If your cat is sleeping longer than normal, this change may be due to cognitive decline.
 For instance, it may not wake up for his scheduled dinner time or fail to greet you at the door after work.

 06 of 07